home-assistant/home-assistant.io/source/_integrations/wink.markdown

 ## Service `pull_newly_added_devices_from_wink`

-You can use the service wink/add_new_devices to pull any newly paired Wink devices to an already running instance of Home-Assistant.
-Any new devices will also be added if Home-Assistant is restarted.
+You can use the service wink/add_new_devices to pull any newly paired Wink devices to an already running instance of Home Assistant.
+Any new devices will also be added if Home Assistant is restarted.

 ## Service `delete_wink_device`